 Are you using Zoom?
 Everyone who's had to work, or do schoolwork, from home during the coronavirus lockdown seems to be using the video-conferencing platform for meetings, classes and even social gatherings.

 There are good reasons Zoom has taken off and other platforms haven't.
-Zoom is easy to set up, easy to use and lets up to 100 people join a meeting for free.
+Zoom is easy to set up, easy to use, lets up to 100 people join a meeting for free and now even generates live captions.
 It just works.

 - Best free Zoom backgrounds

 - The best Zoom alternatives for video conferencing

 - Plus: How to automatically mute yourself on Zoom

 But there's a downside.
 Zoom's ease of use made it easy for troublemakers to "bomb" open Zoom meetings.
 Information-security professionals say Zoom's security has had a lot of holes, although some have been fixed over the past few months.

 There's also been scrutiny of Zoom's privacy policies, which until recently seemed to give Zoom the right to do whatever it wanted with users' personal data, and its encryption policies, which have been more than a tad misleading.

 That created a backlash against Zoom.
 In April, New York City public schools moved to ban Zoom meetings, and other school systems did the same, although New York lifted the Zoom ban in May.